 You should also select a few mods for your server.
 Choose people who enjoy the game and will be on it frequently.
 They can help manage it and settle disputes.
 Your Minecraft mods should be trustworthy and dependable.
 They are helping you grow your brand.

 Suspend or ban people for rule-breaking.
-If you don’t know right away who is breaking the rules, spend some time surveying your server invisible (or have your Mods do it).
+If you don’t know who is breaking the rules right away, spend some time surveying your server invisible (or have your Mods do it).
 Several plug-ins will let you go unseen.
-Observe the members of your server until it is clear that they are not causing problems.
+Observe your server members until it is clear they are not causing problems.

 6. Set up Your Spawn Point